 Little is more important than getting the pitch right, so here are my tips for persuading your audience that you understand it well enough.
 This works preparing for demo day but the content is useful every time you need to explain your company and its purpose.

-1. Know what your after.
+1. Know what you're after.
 Your goal is to get a meeting.
 Nothing more.

 2. They will compare.
 Make your presentation stand out.
 One way to do that is subtle humor.
 Another is crushing proof that what you are doing is awesome.
 Another is just to be more interesting than everyone else.